GeoffHayward/Salted-Glassfish-JDBC-Realm/README.md

 ============================
 A working salted glassfish/payara realm.

-The original work for this realm was by Markus Eisele.
+The original work for this realm is by Markus Eisele.
 Here is the related blog-post http://blog.eisele.net/2012/07/glassfish-jdbc-security-with-salted.html that is relating to the original work.

 ==========================

 Build it as a jar.
-Copy the {GLASSFISH_HOME}/domain/lib.
+Copy the jar to {GLASSFISH_HOME}/domain/lib.
 Then add the folowing to your database:
 <pre>
 USE jdbcrealmdb;
 CREATE TABLE `users` (